pliang279/MultiViz/README.md

 This repository contains a processed version of CMU-MOSEI validation split in ``structured-framework/data/MOSEI/mosei_valid_processed_features_list.pkl``.

-If you would like to process the data yourself or visualize the analysis results in the form of videos using our provided methods, you need to download the original data from the link posted on the CMU-MultimodalSDK github: http://immortal.multicomp.cs.cmu.edu/raw_datasets/.
+If you would like to process the data yourself or visualize the analysis results in the form of videos using our provided methods, you need to download the original data from the link posted on the [CMU-MultimodalSDK github](http://immortal.multicomp.cs.cmu.edu/raw_datasets/).
 Put the downloaded zip file into ``structured-framework/data/``.

 This repository also contains a pretrained Multimodal Transformer for CMU-MOSEI in ``structured-framework/models/mult/mosei_sentimult_MULT_a_0.3_e_0.2_o_0.3_res_0.1.pt``.
 For more information about the MulT model and its training, refer to the [original github repository](https://github.com/yaohungt/Multimodal-Transformer).